mmccroskey/Mist/README.md

+# Important Note

+This project is no longer actively maintained, and was never finished.
+Its README is an aspiration for the end goal of the project rather than an accurate description of its current behavior.
+I've left it here for posterity and to serve as potential inspiration or raw materials for others who may wish to pursue a similar project.

 # Mist

 Mist combines the best parts of Realm & CloudKit to bring you the simplest possible way to build modern user-data-driven applications.